AddisonRogers/EconNotes/Theme 3/Government intervention.md

 ### Quality standards & performance targets
 A profit maximising monopolist is focussed on profit and not quality.
 A method of control is by setting quality or performance standards.
 Monopolists may resist the imposition and may attempt to find ways around the targets.

 ## Promoting competition and contestability
+The different ways government intervention can help businesses:
+- Enhance competition between firms through the promotion of small businesses.
+- Deregulation.
+- Competitive tendering for government contracts.
+- Privatisation.

 ## Protecting suppliers & employees